Magueye717/backend-business-case/README.md

 In the routes folder, there are `delivery.route.js` and `package.route.js` which allow to define the routes of the different endpoints.

  - Frontend

+The frontend is made with React js.
+In the components folder, we find all the shared components needed for the application.
+In the data folder, we have all the data like maps and markers etc..
+In the pages folder we find the different pages of the application.

+Here are the packages used

+- Map box for the maps
+- Openweathermap Api for location coordinates
+- Axios for queries
+- socket.io-client for real time

 TODO